PranavMishra28/preswald-project/README.md

 ## Acknowledgements

-- University rankings data provided by [Data Source Name]
+- University rankings data provided by [Kaggle]
 - Built with the Preswald Analytics Framework
 - Visualization powered by Plotly
 - Data processing with Pandas